PowerShell/DscResources/StyleGuidelines.md

 ### Parameter Names Use Pascal Case

 All parameters must use PascalCase.
+This means that each concatenating word is capitalized.

 **Bad:**